 Things you should never forget: deadlines and exam dates.
 Dropping date.

 Things that make your heart beat faster: A professor’s question about a particular Shakespearean drama and a feeling that you would be called anytime.
-Your professor locking the door of the classroom so the late comers could no longer get in.
+Your professor locking the door of the classroom so the latecomers could no longer get in.
 Rallies, though you know not what they are rallying for.
-Oblation run—where notes are seen, not heard and are measured by size instead of loudness or softness.
-Experiencing workshop for the first time.
+Oblation run—where notes are seen, not heard, and are measured by size instead of loudness or softness.
+Experiencing a creative writing workshop for the first time.
 Waiting for your grades until they are all posted; you try to delude yourself that they are just numbers and not the real gauge of cleverness so they do not really matter yet, they still do.
 Being aware that hell week is not yet over.

 Something that could give you relief: thinking that all the hardships concerning academics end when graduation finally comes—the omega of the hell alphabet’s alpha.